Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

+Recall that $(\lambda_j)_1^q$ are the positive eigenvalues of the $p \times p$ positive semi-definite matrix $\bm{EE^{\trans}}$, and the matrix also has $m$ zero eigenvalues.
+To get rid of these nuisance eigenvalues, we can work with the $q \times q$ positive-definite matrix $\bm{E^{\trans}E}$ instead.
+Here, the trick is that $\bm{E^{\trans}E}$ and $\bm{EE^{\trans}}$ have the same positive eigenvalues that equal the squared nonzero singular values of $\bm{E}$.
+This can be proved using the singular value decomposition of $\bm{E}$.

 In general, given a positive definite matrix $\bm{A}$, we compute its maximum eigenvalue using power iteration and its minimum eigenvalue using inverse iteration.
 The two algorithms iteratively compute $\bm{Av}$ and $\bm{A^{\inv}v}$, respectively.
-Unfortunately, the latter operation is as expensive as $O(p^3)$ for $\bm{A} = \bm{E^{\trans}E}$ as it is a dense matrix.
-Therefore, directly applying inverse iteration for $\lambda_q$ is as costly as computing all $(\lambda_j)_1^q$ via a full eigendecomposition, which is a bad idea.
+Unfortunately, when $\bm{A} = \bm{E^{\trans}E}$, the latter operation is as expensive as $O(p^3)$ because $\bm{A}$ is fully dense.
+Therefore, naively applying inverse iteration to compute $\lambda_q$ is not any cheaper than a full eigendecomposition.

-To obtain $\lambda_q$ at $O(p^2)$ costs, we need to exploit the following partitioning:
+To obtain $\lambda_q$ at $O(p^2)$ cost, we are to exploit the following partitioning: